 A decrease in the formation of the metabolites compared to vehicle control is used to calculate an IC50 value (test compound concentration which produces 50% inhibition).

 Why is it important to investigate cytochrome P450 inhibition?

 Cytochromes P450 are a family of enzymes which play a major role in the metabolism of drugs.
 Assessment of the potential of a compound to reversibly inhibit a specific cytochrome P450 enzyme is important as co-administration of compounds may result in one or both inhibiting the other’s metabolism.
 This may affect plasma levels in vivo and potentially lead to adverse drug reactions or toxicity.

-Evaluating the cytochrome P450 inhibition of a new investigational drug is recommended in the draft FDA guidance for drug interaction studies (2012)9 and the EMA guideline on the investigation of drug interactions (adopted 2012)10.
+Evaluating the cytochrome P450 inhibition of a new investigational drug is recommended in the FDA guidance for drug interaction studies (2020)9 and the EMA guideline on the investigation of drug interactions (adopted 2012)10.

 How do I interpret the data from the cytochrome P450 (CYP) inhibition assay?